Batting order (cricket): Middle order

-The middle order is typically defined as the batters batting at positions 4, 5, 6 and 7.
+The middle order is typically defined as the batters batting at positions 4, 5, 6, 7, and sometimes 8.
 It usually consists of versatile batters who must continue to build an innings.
 The middle order batter is likely to be facing a much older ball bowled by a spin bowler and defensive technique is necessary to overcome this type of attack, but they are often also fleet-footed players who attack slow bowling by charging down the pitch.
 The middle order players must also be adept at making runs when playing with the poor quality batters in the lower order.
 This requires the ability to manipulate the strike so that the tail-enders are shielded from the more potent bowlers.

 Players who are designated as an all-rounder often bat in the middle order (e.g. Garfield Sobers usually batted at number 6; by contrast, W. G. Grace always opened the innings). wicket-keepers generally bat in the middle order as well, often at number 6 or 7 (e.g. Adam Gilchrist throughout his Test career usually batted at number 7; however he predominantly opened the batting in limited-overs cricket).
 One reason for placing all-rounders and wicket-keepers in the middle-order even though they may be more skilled than those who batted above them was because such players would be tired after bowling or keeping wicket during the preceding innings.
 Another reason, with the trend of wicket-keepers opening the innings in limited-over cricket, batters at positions 6, 7 and 8 tend to be at the crease when the second new ball is due, so they can function just like an opener and know how to wear out the new ball, or play aggressively to score quick runs to chase victory or to build the innings quickly towards a declaration.
 It is also plausible to see substitute wicket-keepers batting at number 5 or 6.